Programme Overview & Resources

 Achieve a Recognised Qualification

-Complete the programme with a nationally recognised Level 5 teaching qualification that enhances your credibility and professional development as an NHS educator.
+Complete the programme with a nationally recognised Level 5 teaching qualification that enhances your credibility and professional development as an educator.

 Develop Practical Teaching Skills